Skip to Content

 The Trafalgar Theatre

-This classic bit of musical theatre follows the rise and fall of The Four Seasons.
-No, not the swanky hotel, a musical group from the 60s that shot Frankie Valli, among others, to super-star fame.
+Jersey Boys follows the rise and fall of The Four Seasons.
+Nope, not the swanky hotel, a musical group from the 60s that shot Frankie Valli, among others, to super-star fame.

-Jersey Boys is almost as classic as some of the songs The Four Seasons put out in their time.
+The show is almost as classic as some of the songs The Four Seasons put out in their time.
 It’s juicy.
 It’s gripping.
-It’s full of great songs.
+It’s full of great musical numbers – what more could you want from a West End show?

 Mamma Mia